INFRARED SAUNA VS. TRADITIONAL

 DIFFERENCES BETWEEN INFRARED SAUNAS?

-There are basically three factors, which
+There are basically two factors, which

 differentiate infrared saunas from each other: Construction